commercialhaskell/stack/doc/GUIDE.md

 ## exec

 We've already used `stack exec` multiple times in this guide.
 As you've likely already guessed, it allows you to run executables, but with a slightly modified environment.
-In particular: `stack exec` looks for executables on stack's bin paths, and sets a few additional environment variables (like adding those paths to `PATH`, and setting `GHC_PACKAGE_PATH`, which tells GHC which package databases to use).
+In particular: `stack exec` looks for executables on Stack's bin paths, and sets a few additional environment variables (like adding those paths to `PATH`, and setting `GHC_PACKAGE_PATH`, which tells GHC which package databases to use).

 If you want to see exactly what the modified environment looks like, try:

     stack exec env

-The only issue is how to distinguish flags to be passed to stack versus those for the underlying program.
-Thanks to the optparse-applicative library, stack follows the Unix convention of `--` to separate these, e.g.:
+The only issue is how to distinguish flags to be passed to Stack versus those for the underlying program.
+Thanks to the `optparse-applicative` library, Stack follows the Unix convention of `--` to separate these, e.g.:

 ```